-7. OUT-OF-COUNTY TRANSPORT
+6. OUT-OF-COUNTY TRANSPORT

-- 7.1 Patients who meet "Trauma Patient Criteria" may be transported directly to an out of county Trauma Center - 7.2 Prior to transporting to an out-of-county Trauma Center, the transporting medic must: - ► Contact the out-of-county Trauma Center by landline to determine if they can accept the patient - ▶ Give a brief report including E.T.A. - ► Contact the Alameda County Base Hospital if medical consultation is required (see #6 above) - 7.3 Out-of-County Trauma Centers:
+- 6.1 Patients who meet Trauma Patient Criteria may be transported directly to an out of county Trauma Center if it is the closest, most appropriate destination for the patient - 6.2 Prior to transporting to an out-of-county Trauma Center, the transporting provider must: - ► Contact the out-of-county Trauma Center by landline to determine if they can accept the patient - ► Give a brief report including E.T.A.
+(See Reporting Format Protocol) - ► Contact the Alameda County Base Hospital if medical consultation is required (see #5 above) - 6.3 Out-of-County Trauma Centers: